 - admission to membership of which is regulated by the association’s rules and involves a process of selection.

-Part 7 of Equality Act 2010 is a residuary category: under s.100(2) EqA, Part 7 does not apply if the discrimination etc is – or would but for an express exception be – prohibiited by Part 3 (services and public functions), Part 4 (premises), Part 5 (work) or Part 6 (education).
+Part 7 of the Equality Act 2010 is a residual category for cases not covered elsewhere.
+So under s.100(2) EqA, Part 7 does not apply if the discrimination etc is – or would but for an express exception be – prohibited by Part 3 (services and public functions), Part 4 (premises), Part 5 (work) or Part 6 (education).

 The Services Code para 12.9 gives examples of what may be an association within Part 7.

 Note: This example is purely fictitious.
-The feedback I have heard is that people who stammer are treated well in public speaking groups, and find the groups beneficial: see Public speaking (link to stammering.org).
+The feedback I have heard is that people who stammer are treated well in public speaking groups, and find the groups beneficial: see ‘Giving presentations’ on Stammering at work (stamma.org).

 From the statutory Code of Practice: